lycheeverse/lychee/README.md

           Remap URI matching pattern to different URI

       --fallback-extensions <FALLBACK_EXTENSIONS>
-          Test the specified file extensions for URIs when checking files locally.
+          When checking locally, attempts to locate missing files by trying the given fallback extensions.
 Multiple extensions can be separated by commas.
 Extensions will be checked in order of appearance.

           Example: --fallback-extensions html,htm,php,asp,aspx,jsp,cgi

+          Note: This option only takes effect on `file://` URIs which do not exist.

+      --index-files <INDEX_FILES>
+          When checking locally, resolves directory links to an index file within the directory.
+The argument is a comma-separated list of index file names to search for.
+Index files are attempted in the order given, and at least one must exist in order for a directory link to be considered valid.

+          The special name `.` can be used to resolve directory links to the directory itself.
+When `.` is specified, a directory link will be accepted as long as the directory exists.
+This is the default behavior.

+          An empty string can be passed to reject all local directory links.
+This will require all links to explicitly name an HTML file, rather than linking to a directory.

+          Example: --index-files index.html,readme.md

+          Note: This option only takes effect on `file://` URIs which exist and point to a directory.

+          [default: .]

   -H, --header <HEADER:VALUE>
           Set custom header for requests